mihar-22/vidstack/apps/site/pages/docs/player/quickstart@layout.md

 shift!

 {% callout type="info" %}
-You may still see a layout shift if the `vds-aspect-ratio` component script is imported late.
+You may still see a layout shift if the `$tag:vds-aspect-ratio` component is imported late.
 Consider including it in your critical render path (e.g., in your root `App.*` file).

 ```js title=App.*|copy